 Are you planning to spend a week on Rhodes Island and you are interested in the best things to do once you are there?
 This post will help you organize your visit and plan better how to spend your week on Rhodes Island.

 Rhodes, also known as the Knight’s Island, is a stunningly beautiful, versatile, and cosmopolitan island.
 It is the fourth largest in Greece, right behind the Crete, Evia, and Lesvos islands with a population of 115.490 permanent residents.

-The island is so packed with things to do, with so many choices for lifestyle, beach life και nightlife that it is very easy to spend a week on Rhodes island and not have a dull’s moment!
-A week will be probably not enough to see everything but you will definitely have time to visit the most important sites on Rhodes Island.
+The island is so packed with things to do, with so many choices for lifestyle, beach life, and nightlife that it is very easy to spend a week on Rhodes Island and not have a dull moment!
+A week will be probably not enough to see everything but you will have time to visit the most important sites on Rhodes Island.

 Rhodes was once home to the Colossus of Rhodes, one of the Seven Wonders of the Ancient World, and is currently the most visited island of the Dodecanese.
 Its most spectacular site is the fortifications of Rhode’s main town, the largest active medieval city in Europe, with over 6,000 inhabitants!

 Rhodes also has some spectacular beaches to visit like the southernmost Prasonisi beach (more info further down on the post).

 Up next I am going to tell you about how best to spend a week on Rhodes Island, with accommodation, beaches, site information, and locals’ survival tips!

 *Some of the links below are affiliate links.
 That means I may make a commission if you click and buy.
 The commission comes at no additional cost to you.

 I would spend half of my time either in the Old Town – very scenic but some find it also a bit claustrophobic – or the new town of Rhodes and the rest of my time by a seaside village (will provide more options in the itinerary).
 In that way, I would enjoy both Rhodes City and its central position and beach small village.